IIS vs. Apache vs. NGINX vs. GWS: Which Web Server Will You Choose?

 According to the statistics, NGINX, Apache and IIS are the primary players along with Google Web Server and LiteSpeed

-A Quick Overview Of Apache, Microsoft IIS, NGINX and LiteSpeed:
+A Quick Overview of Apache, Microsoft IIS, NGINX and GWS

 Apache